Jadael/TMT/RhythML.md

           ,         ,
 ```

-Notice the way this pattern holds notes by using consecutive gates over several steps, using retriggers to ensure a new rising edge for each new pitch.
+Notice the way this pattern holds the first note for multiple steps by using `|` gates.

-In general, don't forget you need to explicitly output everything you need, like gates, velocities, CVs, everything!
-Think, "what would Omri Cohen do?"; think *modular*!
+In general, don't forget that in modular contexts you need to explicitly and separately output every different voltage/signal you need, like gates, velocities, CVs; everything!

 Watch a brief demonstration here:

 [![YouTube Demo](https://img.youtube.com/vi/vhQHPlpJW-Q/0.jpg)](https://www.youtube.com/watch?v=vhQHPlpJW-Q)

-### Advanced Examples
+### Other Examples

 These are all available as manufacturer presets in Spellbook.
+Please notice: labels are simply comments in the first row of the sequence, not a separate "header" row.

 #### Generic 8 step, 3 CV, 1 rhythm sequencer: